ryancwalsh/cars/README.md

 To show an updated list of nearby used car listings filtered by my requirements and sorted descending by a weighted score (determined by various factors such as 3rd party ratings).

+# Keep in mind

+- How I work on a 1-person project in a personal repo differs from how I work on a team
+  - e.g. the commit messages and comments I write, the trade-offs I make and shortcuts I take (such as not using database migrations), the barebones UX, etc.
+- TODO

 # Architecture / Design

 TODO